Our Services

 Helpful Resources

-See below for the step-by-step mirror trick, key warning signs, and tips on cleaning and dressing sores.
-You will also find guidance on preventive care measures and when to seek medical help to avoid ulcers or more severe complications.
+Below, you'll find a simple step-by-step mirror trick for spotting hidden problems, key warning signs to watch for, and best practices for cleaning and dressing sores.
+You'll also learn preventive care tips and when to seek medical help to avoid ulcers and more severe complications.

 Daily foot inspections are crucial for people with diabetes.
 High blood sugar can damage nerves (neuropathy) and reduce circulation, making it harder to feel injuries and heal sores.
 Left unchecked, small cuts can turn into serious infections.
 This guide explains how to check feet for sores using a simple mirror trick and offers practical tips to keep your feet healthy.